Updated on Dec 10, 2015

-You may require to restore a full Concrete5 backup if there is an issue with your website and you want to restore it to the last operational point.
+You may need to restore a full Concrete5 backup if there is an issue with your website and you want to restore it to the last operational point.
 The actual process includes three simple steps.

 The first step of the process is to restore the files of your Concrete5 backup.
 There are two important things to consider here so pay attention.

 Where would you like to restore the backup?
 If you would like to restore it to the previous position and access your Concrete5 website via the same URL, you will have to clear up the old contents of your website from the server and then upload the files from your backup.
 However, if you would like to restore it on a different location, simply create it and then upload the files in there.

 There are two ways of uploading your files to the server - using an FTP client, following our FTP tutorial, or uploading directly through your cPanel account > File Manager, following our cPanel tutorial.

 Is the location cleared up?
 It is important to ensure that the location, where you are restoring the Concrete5 backup files, is all clean.
 You need to remove all files that were previously occupying the same folder.

 The first thing is to create a new and empty database on your hosting package and a user for it.
 This user must have all privileges to your database.

 You can create a new database and a user assigned to it via cPanel.
 Simply follow our MySQL Wizard tutorial for information on that.

 Once you create a new database, you are ready to proceed with the actual restore of your database backup.
 To complete that, please access your cPanel account and navigate to the Databases tab.
 From there, click on the phpMyAdmin icon.

 Select the database that you have just created from the list on the left-side of the screen.